"If we don't learn to love books, we don't read. And if we don't read widely, we don't think deeply."

 - Create a positive reading-friendly environment, both inside and outside the classroom.
 For

-Libraryregularly restocked and the Junior Librarian system used giving every child the opportunity to choose books during the school day.
+Libraryregularly restocked and every child has the opportunity to choose books during the school day.

 - School Library Service offer resources, e.g. topic boxes for creative curricular topics and class readers.